MichalisEfstathiou/XSPOT-MARKETS/desktop-application-for-windows/how-to....md

 #### **9. How to show filled orders on the chart?**

-1. Select the tab ‘Visual trading’ in the Chart settings;
+1. Select the tab ‘Visual trading’ in the Chart settings.
 2. Check filled orders to make it visible on a chart.

 ![](../.gitbook/assets/visual-trading.jpg)

 #### **10. How to enable VWAP?**

-* Click on the button ‘Analysis tools’ button to open the list of analysis tools and choose VWAP;
+* Click on the button ‘Analysis tools’ button to open the list of analysis tools and choose VWAP.
-* VWAP can be enabled in such panels as Chart, Market depth, Scalper, Matrix, Order entry;
+* VWAP can be enabled in such panels as Chart, Market depth, Scalper, Matrix, Order entry.
 * Read more about VWAP here:

 [https://guide.traderevolution.com/project/desktop-application-for-windows/analysis-tools/chart/volume-analysis/vwap](https://guide.traderevolution.com/project/desktop-application-for-windows/analysis-tools/chart/volume-analysis/vwap)